State UI Tax: A Quick Look at Wage Base Changes for 2026

 Completing Form 940

 Watch out this year-end when you’re completing the federal Form 940.
-Pay close attention to Schedule A, because in three jurisdictions, employers will find they owe a higher FUTA rate than elsewhere.
+Pay close attention to Schedule A, because in two jurisdictions, employers will find they owe a higher FUTA rate than elsewhere.
 The reason?
-Their credit reduction will be cut.
+Their credit reduction will be cut, according to one of the Department of Labor’s recent announcements.

-The three jurisdictions are California, New York and the Virgin Islands.
+The two jurisdictions are California and the Virgin Islands.

 Those are the places that have outstanding loans with the federal government to fund their unemployment insurance trust funds and pay benefits to out-of-work individuals.

-Here’s how rates typically play out: The FUTA tax rate is 6.0% on the first $7,000 of wages, and the credit is 5.4%, bringing the tax rate for most employers to 0.6%.
+Here’s how rates typically play out: The FUTA tax rate is 6.0% on the first $7,000 of wages, and the credit is 5.4%, bringing the tax rate to 0.6% for most employers.

-The situation is much worse in the Virgin Islands.
-There the FUTA tax credit will reduced by 4.2%.
+The situation is much worse in the Virgin Islands, where the credit reduction is 4.5%, meaning the FUTA rate is 5.1%.

-Meanwhile, Connecticut paid off its loan to the federal government by November 10, 2024, so it’s not on the list anymore.
+Meanwhile, Connecticut and New York paid off their loans to the federal government by November 10, 2025, so they’re not on the list anymore.

 Free Training & Resources